The Doors (album): Composition

-The Doors features many of the group's most famous compositions, including "Light My Fire", "Break On Through (To the Other Side)", and "The End".
+The Doors features many of the group's notable compositions, including "Light My Fire", "Break On Through (To the Other Side)", and "The End".
 In 1969, Morrison stated:

 Every time I hear ["The End"], it means something else to me.
 It started out as a simple good-bye song ...
 Probably just to a girl, but I see how it could be a goodbye to a kind of childhood.
 I really don't know.
 I think it's sufficiently complex and universal in its imagery that it could be almost anything you want it to be.

 Interviewed by Lizze James, he pointed out the meaning of the verse "My only friend, the end":

 Sometimes the pain is too much to examine, or even tolerate ...
 That doesn't make it evil, though – or necessarily dangerous.
 But people fear death even more than pain.
 It's strange that they fear death.
 Life hurts a lot more than death.
 At the point of death, the pain is over.
 Yeah – I guess it is a friend.

 "Break On Through (To the Other Side)" was released as the group's first single but it was relatively unsuccessful, peaking at No. 104 in Cash Box and No. 126 in Billboard.
 Elektra Records edited the line "she gets high", knowing a drug reference would discourage airplay (many releases have the original portions of both "Break On Through" and "The End" edited).
 The song is in 4/4 time and quite fast-paced, starting with Densmore's bossa nova drum groove in which a clave pattern is played as a rim click underneath a driving ride cymbal pattern.
 Densmore appreciated the new bossa nova craze coming from Brazil, so he decided to use it in the song.
 Robby Krieger has stated that he took the idea for the guitar riff from Paul Butterfield's version of the song "Shake Your Moneymaker" (originally by blues guitarist Elmore James).
 Later, a disjointed quirky organ solo is played quite similar to the introduction of Ray Charles' "What'd I Say".